eHarmony/aloha/src/site/markdown/model_formats.md

 [ 1, 1, 1 ]
 ```

-What should not be done is compromise the ratios for readability.
+What should not be done is to compromise the ratios for readability.
 For instance, if we want to encode probabilities
 of *1/3*, we should **NOT** encode them as:

 ```json